Inzane 17

 Tourus

 Ok guys back off, BonS I apologize.
 This was the first thread of yours that I have ever read.
 Apparently your a good guy who has helped members in the past.
 I got a text last night about it.
 Then a call this morning about it.
 Ok I made a mistake, if you are helping other members with this and other problems then good for you.
-I really don't like to be used, so if someone has a problem with this stand up for yourself Undecided
+I really don't like to be used, so if someone has a problem with this stand up for yourself :-\

-Good luck with the LED,s cooldude
+Good luck with the LED,s :cooldude:

 Steve